 Lesha Farias, Organizing Consultant - Think Tanks on Poverty

-Lesha is a Lead Organizing consultant for VOAN.
-She is a co-founder of the Newark Think Tank on Poverty and is helping to expand our Think Tanks on Poverty in Perry, Muskingum, Knox and Fairfield Counties.
+Lesha is a Lead Organizing consultant for the Think Tanks on Poverty.
+She is a co-founder of the Newark Think Tank on Poverty and is expanding the Think Tanks on Poverty in Perry, Muskingum, Knox and Fairfield Counties.
 Prior to working for VOAN, Lesha was the Senior Program Director at the Ohio Campus Compact where she oversaw the AmeriCORPS Vista Program based at Denison University for 14 years.
 She directed the OCC AmeriCorps VISTA and Connect2Complete (C2C) Programs, along with other events and initiatives that promote higher education as a public good accessible to all who and helping students become civically engaged.
 Lesha also volunteers with the St. Vincent de Paul Society in Licking County.

 Allen Schwartz, Organizing and Regional Training Consultant- Think Tanks on Poverty